Thomas J. Hagerty: Activist priest

 "While it is true that I have withdrawn from the technical work of the ministry, the withdrawal implies no derogation of my sacerdotal character.
 I am as much a priest today as I ever was.
 I have not separated myself from the communion of the Catholic Church; and I hold myself as much a member thereof as the Pope himself."

 Hagerty remained defiant of his superiors, declaring that "bishops and priests exceed their authority when they use the influence of their position to oppose a movement whose highest purpose is the industrial liberation of the wage slaves of the world."
-Catholics were "not bound to pay any attention to them in such matters," Hagerty asserted, adding that the papal encyclicals of Pope Leo XIII against Socialism "have no more authority than that which attaches to the opinions of any private theologian."
+Catholics were "not bound to pay any attention to them in such matters," Hagerty asserted, adding that the papal encyclicals of Pope Leo XIII against socialism "have no more authority than that which attaches to the opinions of any private theologian."

-One chapter of Hagerty's life was at an end.
-Another was beginning.

 Industrial union activist

 Hagerty was employed as a touring organizer for the Socialist Party in 1903, traveling the breadth of the United States to deliver lectures on behalf of the party.
 Hagerty proved of value to the Socialists for his ability to appeal to Catholic workers on the basis of the social gospel, standing in contrast to the conservative church establishment, which remained staunchly and outspokenly anti-socialist.
 Hagerty proved to be a skillful orator and authored several pamphlets as a written adjunct to his activities as a party lecturer.
 Hagerty attempted to instill the idea that radical political ideas and traditional theological conceptions were fully independent.
 In his pamphlet Economic Discontent and Its Remedy, Hagerty wrote:

 "As a matter of fact, Socialism has no more to do with religion than astronomy or biology.
 Socialism is an economic science, not a system of dogmatic beliefs.
 It is as much beyond the scope of Socialism to deal with Divine revelation as it is beyond the range of the Republican Party to advance a new exegesis of the Davidic Psalms.

 "If there are atheists and infidels in the Socialist Party, it is not the fault of Socialism.
 They have as much right to membership there as in any of the other political parties under a free government....
 No one would dream of censuring the Democratic Party because the founder of that party, Thomas Jefferson, was an infidel in the ecclesiastical sense of the term.
 There are many physicians who do not believe in God, yet no one is so ignorant as to condemn the science of Therapeutics on that account.
 One does not enquire into the religion of the architect before admiring some Corinthian structure which he has designed, nor the particular church affiliations of the bricklayer who built the walls of the house which one is about to buy or rent."